Complianz Privacy Suite

 9.1 The Customer shall pay the price stated in the Agreement for the Services and Products ordered by the Customer.
 Payment shall be made in the manner indicated by the Supplier on the Assignment Form, in the SLA, or elsewhere on a Website, without prejudice to the provisions of Article 9.5.

-9.2 Prices are inclusive of VAT and other government levies.
+9.2 Prices are exclusive of VAT and other government levies, unless stated otherwise.

 9.3 In the event of payment against an invoice and the Supplier offers this possibility, the Customer shall pay within 30 (thirty) days of receipt of the invoice, unless the Supplier has stated another term.
 An invoice sent electronically shall be deemed to have been received on the date of transmission.
 Invoices sent by post shall be deemed to have been received within 2 (two) days after the postmark in the Benelux and within 5 (five) days after the postmark in other countries.